Two Chinese girls enjoying the Furness Windermere cruise

 The Furness College Advisor Team (FurCAT) can offer support and direction on any aspect of your student life, at your request.

-The team is made up of five members of University staff that monitor an enquiry mailbox, led by our Senior Advisor Cathryn Fitton.
+The team is made up of five members of University staff that monitor an enquiry mailbox, led by our Senior Advisor, Sam Cadwallader.
 You can make contact by emailing furnesscat@lancaster.ac.uk or by the iLancaster App.
 Somebody will get back to you as soon as they can with advice.

 Student Education Services

-Outside the college there is a central helpdesk known as ASK (Advice, Support and Knowledge service), which is located in Alexandra Square in the centre of campus.
-From here you can access services provided by the Student and Education services including, Student Funding, Disability Service, Transitions team, International Student Support and Careers teams.
+Outside the college, there is a central helpdesk known as ASK (Advice, Support and Knowledge Service), which is located in Alexandra Square in the centre of campus.
+From here you can access services provided by the Student and Education services including, Student Funding, Disability and Inclusion Service, International Student Support and Careers teams.
 This is also the place to book an appointment with a Funding Advisor if you have any financial worries, or need help chasing up your funding.
 You can email ASK, pop in, or call them on 01524 592525.

-A team of Counsellors and Mental Health Advisors make up the Counselling and Mental Health Service, providing support, advice and guidance on issues as wide ranging as personal, family, social or academic.
-For further information and to make an appointment visit the Counselling and Mental Health Service page.
+A team of Mental Health Practitioners make up the Student Mental Health Service, providing support, advice and guidance on issues as wide-ranging as personal, family, social or academic.
+For further information and to make an appointment visit the Mental Health Service page.

 Nightline

-Lancaster Nightline is a peer to peer listening and information service run by Lancaster students, providing a night-time contact point, free information or just somebody to listen.
+Lancaster Nightline is a peer-to-peer listening and information service run by Lancaster students, providing a night-time contact point, free information or just somebody to listen to.
 All calls are anonymous and confidential, and you can contact Nightline by telephone on 01524 594444.
 Alternatively, you can email Nightline, instant message Nightline or Skype Nightline.